livewires/python-polygon-painter/01a-python-refresher.md

     print('b = ' + str(b))
     print("b is bigger than a")
 ```
-This will print out
+This will print out...

 ```
 b = 2
 b is bigger than a
 ```
-because those print statement are indended under the else statement.
+...because those `print` statements are indented under the `else` statement.

 ## If statements

-In Python, there are no brackets around the condition of the if statement and else if are written using `elif`:
+In Python, there are no brackets around the condition of the `if` statement.
+Also "else if" statements are written using `elif` synax:

 ```
 if a > b: